evgeny-gridasov/openvpn-otp/README.md

     debug=0                               # Debug mode: 0=disabled, 1=enabled

 Add these variables on the same line as ``plugin /.../openvpn-otp.so`` line if you want different values.
 If you skip one of the variables, the default value will be applied.
+For OpenvVPN <=2.3.x, the configuration item should look like this:

-    # use otp passwords with custom settings
+    # use otp passwords with custom settings (OpenVPN<=2.3.x syntax)
     plugin /usr/lib64/openvpn/plugins/openvpn-otp.so otp_secrets=/etc/my_otp_secret_file otp_slop=300 totp_t0=2 totp_step=30 totp_digits=8 motp_step=10

+OpenVPN 2.4 requires plugin parameters to be put in double quotes:

+    # use otp passwords with custom settings (OpenVPN>=2.4 syntax)
+    plugin "/usr/lib64/openvpn/plugins/openvpn-otp.so" "otp_secrets=/etc/my_otp_secret_file otp_slop=300 totp_t0=2 totp_step=30 totp_digits=8 motp_step=10"

 It is important to mention that totp_step has to be same on both, the client and server, because it is used for calculation of current token value.